Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: Introduction

-\looseness -1 Along these lines, our main contribution is to present an analytical characterization of the penalization coefficients associated with QUBO reformulations of the {\em max $k$-cut} problem~\citep[see, e.g.,][]{frieze1997_improved}, a well-known NP-hard constrained combinatorial problem with broad applications in areas such as statistical physics~\citep{d1997optimal, welsh1993complexity}, statistical disclosure control~\citep{domingo2002practical}, circuit layout design~\citep{barahona1988application}, frequency planning~\citep{aardal2007models}, and logistics~\citep{gaur2008capacitated}, to name just a few.
-When $k=2$, the problem becomes the max-cut problem.
-Specifically, we obtain this type of characterization for two QUBO formulations of the max $k$-cut problem.
-The first characterization~(Theorem~\ref{theorem: optimal maxKcut qubo formulation}) is for the QUBO formulation of the max $k$-cut problem obtained from its natural {\em binary quadratic} formulation~(see~\eqref{eq: maxKcut_qp} in Section~\ref{section: background}).
-The second characterization~(Theorem~\ref{cor:rqubo}) is for the QUBO formulation of the max $k$-cut problem obtained after reducing, in straightforward fashion, the number of binary variables in its natural binary quadratic formulation~(see~\eqref{eq:maxKcut_rqp} in Section~\ref{section: background}).
-In both cases, these characterizations provide the tightest penalty coefficients that can be used to obtain QUBO reformulations of instances of the max $k$-cut problem with nonnegative edge weights (see Corollaries~\ref{cor:qubopos} and~\ref{cor:rqubopos}).
-Further, unlike penalty coefficients used in the literature for this problem that directly depend on the number of vertices or edges in the input graph~\cite[see, e.g.,][after eq.
-(9)]{fuchs2021_efficient}, the proposed tight penalty coefficients depend on the degree of its vertices.
-This is key to scale the QUBO reformulation solution approach on quantum devices to larger-scale instances of the max $k$-cut problem.
-Throughout, we illustrate our results with appropriate examples.
-Further, these examples allow us to conjecture (see Conjectures~\ref{conj:qubo} and~\ref{conjecture: optimal maxKcut rqubo formulation}) that the tightest penalty coefficients for instances of the max $k$-cut problem with negative weights are close to the proven valid lower bounds on the penalty coefficients we provide (see Theorems~\ref{theorem: optimal maxKcut qubo formulation} and~\ref{cor:rqubo}).
-Strong evidence for the correctness of these conjectures comes from the provided appropriate counter-examples (see Example~\ref{example: max_k_cut qubo counter example pos2} and~\ref{example:rqubo counter example2}) as well as numerical experiments performed to test the conjecture.
-By solving the proposed QUBO reformulations on a quantum computing simulator, we illustrate (Section~\ref{sec:num}) the type of benchmarking analysis that our results enable, for the purpose of fine tuning the QUBO reformulation for the most efficient use of quantum computing devices to solve instances of the max $k$-cut problem.
+Along these lines, our main contribution is to derive an analytical characterization of the penalty coefficients associated with two QUBO reformulations of the {\em max $k$-cut} problem~\citep[see, e.g.,][]{frieze1997_improved}, a fundamental NP-hard constrained combinatorial problem in which the aim is to partition the vertices of a graph in $k$ subsets such that the weight of the edges whose endpoints belong to different vertex subsets is maximized.
+One reformulation is based on the natural binary quadratic model of max $k$-cut problem (Theorem~\ref{theorem: optimal maxKcut qubo formulation}; see also~\eqref{eq: maxKcut_qp}), and the other one on a straightforward variable-reduced version of the natural max $k$-cut problem formulation (Theorem~\ref{thm:rqubo}; see also~\eqref{eq:maxKcut_rqp}).
+In both cases, we obtain the tightest penalty coefficients for instances with nonnegative edge weights~(Corollaries~\ref{cor:qubopos} and~\ref{cor:rqubopos}).
+Unlike penalty coefficients previously used for this problem, which depend directly on the number of vertices or edges of the graph~\citep[see, e.g.,][after eq.~(9)]{fuchs2021_efficient}, our coefficients depend on vertex degrees.
+This is key to scale the QUBO reformulation solution approach on quantum devices to larger-scale instances of the max $k$-cut problem, as most graphs encountered in practical applications --- from social and biological networks to communication graphs --- are sparse~\citep[see, e.g.,][]{casiraghi2025empirical}.